 An IRA also gives you greater control over your retirement savings.
 You’ll have more flexibility with how you invest, and when and how you withdraw your money.

-- You own the IRA, so you won’t be subject to an employer’s decisions, like with a 401(k).
+- You own the IRA, so you won’t be subject to an employer’s decisions, like with a 401(k).1

-- Choose from a wide array of investments options, like mutual funds, stocks, bonds, and CDs—not just the ones the employer chose for the plan.
+- Choose from a wide array of investment options, like mutual funds, stocks, bonds, and CDs—not just the ones the employer chose for the plan.

 - You're not subject to plan-specific withdrawal rules and limitations that might come with a 401(k) account.

-- Consolidating your accounts into an IRA simplifies the required minimum distributions you’ll need to take in retirement.
+- Consolidating your accounts into an IRA can help simplify the required minimum distributions process in retirement.